fhfuih/portfolio/content/posts/cool-cook/index.md

 1. Voice input to make the interactions more convenient.
 2. A preview of all the steps before starting the actual cooking session to inform the user of the complexity.
 3. Smarter recommends of the dishes provided available ingredients at home.

+## Personal Reflections

+I mainly work on the interactive prototype this time, thanks to my familiarity with the JavaScript programming skills and the [Glitch](https://glitch.com/) platform.
+Unlike our previous project, this interactive prototype calls for higher fidelity.
+Therefore, it is important to fix more design details during the previous steps.
+Whenever a problem is noted during the programming, I need to promptly and iteratively communicate with others to come up with a solution.
+This project makes me realize the potential gap between an idea and its actual implementation.
+Thus, it is always beneficial to care about the design details at the beginning.